Logo

 The Track Record Mortgage can be used to buy homes worth up to £600,000, but the exact amount you can borrow will be based on the amount of rent you pay and your ability to meet Skipton’s full affordability criteria.

-No matter how much you borrow, the interest rate will be fixed at 5.49% for the first 5 years.
-This means that even if interest rates rise or fall during that period, your interest rate will stay the same.
+No matter how much you borrow, the interest rate will be fixed for the first 5 years.
+Skipton also now offers a Delayed Start feature.
+This lets you pause your first 1-3 monthly repayments after completion, giving you breathing space to settle in, although interest will still accrue from day one.
+So even if interest rates rise or fall during that period, your interest rate will stay the same.

-A fixed-rate mortgage can be ideal if you want to know exactly how much your repayments will be for a set period of time.
-But fixed deals are often more expensive than variable rate mortgages.
+A fixed-rate mortgage may be ideal if you want to know exactly how much your repayments will be for a set period of time.
+But fixed deals are often more expensive than variable-rate mortgages.
 This is because lenders effectively charge a premium for the protection and reliability offered by a fix.

 If you’re able to save a small deposit, you may be able to secure a better interest rate.
-Opting for a 95% mortgage, for example, could see you access interest rates below 5%.
+Opting for a 95% mortgage, for example, could see you access interest rates below the interest rate you’d be offered with Skipton’s Track Record Mortgage.
+See your options today for free.

 Read more: How long should I fix my mortgage for?